Flutter Bloc Concepts

 In most cases, BlocProvider

-is responsible for creating the bloc, it will automatically handle closing the bloc.
+responsible for creating the bloc, it will automatically handle closing the

 By default, BlocProvider